 Risk preferences are qualitative descriptions of the risks which SCOR UK is willing to accept.
+SCOR UK pursues an approach of thorough risk selection to optimise its risk profile and aims:

-The Company aims to focus on insurance and facultative reinsurance risks, mostly mainstream risks covered in P&C, with a focus on the large corporate segment within the Specialty Insurance division of SCOR's P&C business unit.
+- to actively seek risk related to selected primary insurance and facultative reinsurance risks, mostly mainstream risks covered in P&C. SCOR UK is targeting a diversified portfolio in with a focus on the large corporate segment within the Specialty Insurance division of SCOR's P&C business unit.
 Business is underwritten in accordance with the global applicable non-life underwriting guidelines.
-SCOR UK is targeting a diversified portfolio in terms of business and geography covering various lines of business such as property energy and non-energy, offshore and shipbuilding, casualty, engineering as well as marine, aviation, space and inherent defect insurance.
-SCOR UK aims to minimise its own operational risk, which is intrinsic in the conduct of business and cannot be completely avoided.
+SCOR UK is targeting a diversified portfolio in terms of business and geography covering various lines of business such as property energy and non-energy, offshore and shipbuilding, casualty, engineering as well as marine, aviation, space and inherent defect insurance; - to assume a moderate level of credit and market risk; - to minimise its own operational and reputational risks; - to select risks that are consistent with SCOR's ESG approach.

 For other relevant risks and preferences, the risk preferences of SCOR Group apply as appropriate.